ebp-nor/genome-assembly-workshop-2022/07_BUSCO.md

 sbatch /projects/ec146/scripts/run_busco.sh gsMetZobe_scaffolds_final.fa
 ```

 When you have done this, you can submit to the cluster by typing `sh run.sh`.
+If you scaffolded both haplotypes, repeat the process for both assemblies.

 ## Reviewing the BUSCO results